-The Compensation Committee is comprised of Chair Nolan and Messrs.
-Butcher, Civera and Winns.
+The Compensation Committee is comprised of Messrs.
+Nolan (chair), Butcher and Winns, and Ms. Carras.
 The Compensation Committee was responsible for making decisions and recommendations to the Board with respect to compensation matters.
 There are no Compensation Committee interlocks and no Elme employee serves on the Compensation Committee.